 Key Takeaways

 Bruner formally introduced the concept of scaffolding into educational discourse, building upon Vygotsky's theoretical foundations.
 While Vygotsky's Zone of Proximal Development (ZPD) provides the theoretical underpinning for guided learning (Vygotsky, 1978), it was Bruner, Wood, and Ross who specifically defined "scaffolding" as the temporary support provided by a more knowledgeable other to enable a learner to achieve a task beyond their current independent capabilities (Wood, Bruner, & Ross, 1976).
-This distinction is crucial for teachers understanding the practical application of support in the classroom.
+This distinction is important for teachers understanding the practical application of support in the classroom.

 The role of language in cognitive development is a key differentiator between Vygotsky and Bruner's perspectives.
 Vygotsky posited that language is fundamental for thought, with private speech serving as a critical tool for self-regulation and problem-solving, internalised from social interaction (Vygotsky, 1986).
-In contrast, Bruner viewed language as one of three modes of representation (enactive, iconic, symbolic), essential for structuring knowledge and communicating understanding, particularly in discovery learning contexts (Bruner, 1966).
-This highlights different emphases on how learners construct meaning.
+In contrast, Bruner viewed language as one of three modes of representation (enactive, iconic, symbolic), essential for structuring knowledge and communicating understanding, particularly in discovery learning contexts (Bruner, 1966). this shows different emphases on how learners construct meaning.

 Both theorists underscore the importance of social interaction, yet Vygotsky places a stronger emphasis on the cultural context of learning.
 Vygotsky's sociocultural theory explicitly states that cognitive development is deeply embedded in cultural tools, signs, and social practices, shaping how learners think and learn (Vygotsky, 1978).
 While Bruner also recognised the influence of culture on meaning-making and narrative construction (Bruner, 1990), his focus often leaned more towards the individual's active construction of knowledge through discovery within a social setting.

-Teaching applications derived from Vygotsky and Bruner offer complementary strategies for fostering active learner engagement.
+Teaching applications derived from Vygotsky and Bruner offer complementary strategies for developing active learner engagement.
 Vygotsky's work advocates for collaborative learning, peer tutoring, and the teacher acting as a facilitator within the ZPD, guiding learners through challenging tasks (Tharp & Gallimore, 1988).
 Bruner's approach promotes discovery learning, the spiral curriculum, and structured problem-solving, encouraging learners to actively construct their own understanding through exploration (Bruner, 1960).
 Combining these perspectives allows for a rich pedagogical toolkit, balancing guided support with independent inquiry.

 M